LTA hails Government’s transformational investment into public park tennis courts for local communities

 In additon to court refurbishment, the LTA is supporting local authorities with a cost-free parks tennis offer in a number of ways:

-Central to the plans has been the development of LTA Rally, a new digital platform to help people search for tennis activities in their area and make it easier for people to book a court.
+Central to the plans has been the development of a new digital platform to help people search for tennis activities in their area and make it easier for people to book a court.
 The platform was launched in 2020.

 Gate Access Systems

-LTA Rally has also been developed to work hand-in-hand with gate access systems, where participants receive a code when a booking is made to access courts and get active through tennis.
+The online booking system's also been developed to work hand-in-hand with gate access systems, where participants receive a code when a booking is made to access courts and get active through tennis.
 These systems are being offered to local authorities for parks on a fully funded basis

 Local Tennis Leagues